Emperor Taizong of Tang: Participation in the rebellion against Sui rule

 Emperor Yang was soon dissatisfied with Li Yuan and Wang Rengong (王仁恭), the governor of Mayi Commandery (馬邑, roughly modern Shuozhou, Shanxi), over their inability to stop Eastern Turkic incursions and the growing strength of agrarian rebels, particularly the Eastern Turkic-supported Liu Wuzhou, who soon rose against Wang, killed him, and captured Emperor Yang's secondary palace near Taiyuan.
 Li Yuan also became fearful of a prophecy that the next emperor would be named Li—Emperor Yang had previously killed another official, Li Hun (李渾), and Li Hun's clan over his fear that Li Hun's nephew, Li Min (李敏), would seize the throne.

 Fearful for his life, Li Yuan considered rebellion.
 However, he did not know that Li Shimin had also been secretly discussing plans for rebellion with Li Yuan's associates Pei Ji and Liu Wenjing.
-Once Li Shimin's plans matured, he had Pei inform Li Yuan of them—and also had Pei warn Li Yuan that if it were revealed that Li Yuan had had sexual relations with some of Emperor Yang's ladies in waiting at the secondary Jinyang Palace (晉陽宮, which Pei was in charge with and had allowed Li Yuan to do so), all of them would be slaughtered.
+Once Li Shimin's plans matured, he had Pei inform Li Yuan of them—and also had Pei warn Li Yuan that if it were revealed that Li Yuan had had sexual relations with some of Emperor Yang's ladies in waiting at the secondary Jinyang Palace (晉陽宮, which Pei was in charge of and had allowed Li Yuan to do so), all of them would be slaughtered.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang also expressed his skepticism of the account recorded in Da Tang Chuangye Qijuzhu, that Li Shimin had a major role in instigating his father's rebellion.
+He pointed out that if Emperor Yang did have an edict to execute Wang Rengong, Li Yuan would have been imprisoned as well; this would mean that it would be almost impossible for Li Yuan to rebel.
+Hence, Sima did not include this account in Zizhi Tongjian.)
 Li Yuan agreed to rebel, and after secretly summoning Li Jiancheng and Li Yuanji from Hedong and his son-in-law Chai Shao (柴紹) from the capital Chang'an, he declared a rebellion, claiming to want to support Emperor Yang's grandson Yang You the Prince of Dai, nominally in charge at Chang'an with Emperor Yang at Jiangdu (江都, in modern Yangzhou, Jiangsu), as emperor.
 He made both Li Jiancheng and Li Shimin major generals and advanced southwest, toward Chang'an.
 He gave Li Shimin the title of Duke of Dunhuang.
 After defeating local Sui forces loyal to Emperor Yang, he defeated a Sui army of 30,000 men under the command of a veteran general of the wars in Korea outside of modern-day Beijing.